Wings of Desire: Release

 The film debuted at the Cannes Film Festival on 17 May 1987.
 Der Himmel über Berlin subsequently opened in West Germany late in October 1987.
 With Orion Classics as its U.S. distributor, it opened in New York City as Wings of Desire on 29 April 1988 with a PG-13 rating.
 Sander said that it had a release in Japan, and that while angels do not appear in Japanese mythology, Tokyo audiences would approach him after and share their impressions about the characters.

 After a videotape printing in Germany in 1988, Kinowelt released a DVD in Germany and Region 2 in 2005.
 In 2009, The Criterion Collection released the film in Region 1 on DVD and Blu-ray.
 It later screened at the 65th Berlin International Film Festival in February 2015, to mark Wenders' Honorary Golden Bear.

 The Wim Wenders Foundation produced a digital 4K restoration using the original black-and-white and colour film stock.
 This new version of the film premiered on 16 February 2018 during the 68th Berlin International Film Festival at Kino International, as part of the "Berlinale Classics" programme.

 Reception

 Box office

 Der Himmel über Berlin had 922,718 admissions in Germany.
 Under the title Les Ailes du désir, it had a further 1,079,432 admissions in France.

-The film finished its run in North America on 11 May 1989, having grossed $3.2 million, or possibly nearly $4 million, a beneficial investment for Orion.
+The film finished its run in North America on 11 May 1989, having grossed $3.2 million, or possibly nearly $4 million, a positive investment for Orion.
 Critic James Monaco assessed the financial performance as above that of typical art films.
 In 2000, Variety calculated that it was 48th in the top 50 highest-grossing foreign language films ever released in the U.S., and one of only three in German, along with Das Boot and Run Lola Run.